espressif/esp-jumpstart/docs/en/rst/remotecontrol.rst

 #.
 Build, flash and load the firmware on your device

-The firmware is so written that it will now connect to the AWS IoT cloud platform and will notify the cloud of any state changes.
+The will now connect to the AWS IoT cloud platform and will notify the cloud of any state changes.
 The firmware will also fetch any updates to the state from the cloud and apply them locally.

 Remote Control
 ~~~~~~~~~~~~~~

 For remote control, AWS IoT exposes a RESTful web API for all devices
 that connect to it.
 Phone applications can interact with this Web API to
 control and monitor the device.
-We will use cURL, a command-line utility
+We will use cURL, a command-line
-that can be used to simulate this phone app.
+utility, that can be used to simulate this phone app.

 Using curl, we can then read the current state of the device by
 executing the following command on your Linux/Windows/Mac console: